keithbuhler/keithbuhler.github.io/slideshows/lewis1intro.md

 - No smart phones.
 - Laptop users in front row.

+</section><section data-markdown>

+### Course Outline

+- The outline tells you the reading due and the topic for each day.
+- It also provides detailed notes to help you prepare your thoughts.
+- It is subject to revisions due to snow days, instructor sickness, academic conferences, etc.

+</section><section data-markdown>

+Week 1
+**M       Aug-15  Syllabus Day**    What are realistic expectations for this class?
+What are ambitious goals?
+**W       Aug-17  Meditations in a Toolshed**       What are the two ways of looking at things?
+What is the difference between looking at and looking along?
+**F       Aug-19  Peter Kreeft, Truth**     Is truth objective?

 </section><section data-background="http://www.geeksofdoom.com/GoD/img/2013/10/2013-10-01-chronicles_of_narnia-e1452732242132.jpg" data-markdown>

 ## 2 minutes left

+</section><section data-markdown>

 * Questions?
 * Write a short response: "What are your HIGHEST HOPES for this class after our first meeting?""
 * No reading due -- but review syllabus and Monday's assignments
-* You can review these slideshows! -- www.keithbuhler.com/slideshows
+* You can review these slideshows! -- www.keithbuhler.com/slides
-* Friday: discuss business ethics in a bit more detail
+* Friday: discuss Lewis

 </section>
 </section><!--Syllabus end-->